BA|Undergraduate

 Examples of the opportunities provided for learning on this course are:

-A wide range of information associated with modules is often communicated via a Virtual Learning Environment (VLE).
-Typically, lecture notes are provided through QOL for each module along with other support material.
-Much of the recommended reading is available through the same environment. - Gaeltacht Course
+A wide range of information associated with modules is often communicated via a Virtual Learning Environment (VLE), called Canvas.
+Typically, lecture notes are provided through Canvas for each module along with other support material.
+Much of the recommended reading is available through the same environment.

-Students taking a BA in Irish spend a total of six weeks on a dedicated summer course in Rinn na Feirste in Donegal.
+Students on this programme spend a total of six weeks on a dedicated summer course in Rinn na Feirste in Donegal.
 Here students engage with native speakers while staying in accommodation with a host family.
 Intensive, structured tuition is provided by qualified native Irish speakers during the course involving approximately 60 hours of placement learning during each course.
-In addition to the benefits for oral competence in Irish, the residence course provides a unique opportunity for immersion in Gaeltacht culture and establishes a tremendous camaraderie among students. - Language enrichment classes
+In addition to the benefits for oral competence in Irish, the residence course provides a unique opportunity for immersion in Gaeltacht culture and establishes a tremendous camaraderie among students.

 Almost all of the teaching in Irish is carried out in small groups (typically 15 students).
 These provide significant opportunity for you to engage with academic staff who have specialist knowledge of the topic, to ask questions and to assess your own progress and understanding with the support of your classmates.